powersync-ja/powersync-dotnet/PowerSync/PowerSync.Maui/README.md

 ## Usage

-Initialization differs slightly when using MAUI.
+Initialization differs slightly from our Common SDK when using MAUI.

 ```csharp